Alcohol Withdrawal Timeline, Symptoms & Treatment

-Approximately six to eight hours after the last drink, someone with alcohol dependence will begin to experience mild withdrawal symptoms, including:
+- Approximately six to eight hours after the last drink, someone with alcohol dependence will begin to experience mild withdrawal symptoms that can include:

 Moderate Alcohol Withdrawal Symptoms

-In addition to the symptoms of mild alcohol withdrawal, moderate withdrawal symptoms set in within 24 hours after the last drink and often include:
+In addition to the symptoms of mild alcohol withdrawal, moderate withdrawal symptoms set in around 24 hours after the last drink and often include:

 Severe Alcohol Withdrawal Symptoms

 Severe alcohol withdrawal symptoms include those listed for mild and moderate withdrawal but may also include dangerous symptoms, such as:

 - Respiratory depression

 - Severe alcohol withdrawal can be fatal.
 It is important that people with serious alcohol use disorders seek medical care before they undergo detox and withdrawal.